secretstartups/handbook/job-families/engineering/ux-researcher/index.html.md

 > ### Why we ask for a pre-recorded presentation
 >
-> 1. It helps establish a shared understanding of your work between you and our interviewers ahead of the first interview.
+> 1. It helps create a shared understanding of your work between you and our interviewers ahead of the first interview.
 > 1. It allows us to ask more informed questions about your experience and work during the interview process.
 > 1. Generally, we [avoid using meetings as a means to present](https://about.gitlab.com/handbook/communication/#common-meeting-problems).
 Instead, we record presentations, upload to our Unfiltered Youtube channel, and use a meeting as a Q&A.  > This interview exercise provides you with an opportunity to experience this style of work.
 >